LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 ------
 Signals coming from Scanner Room are managed by the Button Response Pads Interface (aka Trigger/Button Box), which is connected to the Button Response Pads through a optic fiber cable and to the scanner through a BNC cable.

-Button Box is in turn connected to the Stim-PC through USB.
+Trigger/Button Box is in turn connected to the Stim-PC through USB.
 Stim-PC collect signal from the scanner room as if it was an external USB keyboard.

 This means that whenever a signal is sent from within scanner room, numbers appear on the Stim-PC.
 Keep this in mind when you need to collect responses within your MATLAB code.